What is Learning Tree?

 This is a very competitive grant, and only certain schools qualify, so not all schools in NISD will have a free ACE Learning Tree program.
 Sites which are not funded by ACE are still called Learning Tree, but these other sites are regular tuition sites or sites that are sponsored by other grants and funding sources.

-Why are there rules about attendance and early/late pickup times?
+Why are there rules about attendance and early/late pickup times at ACE Learning Tree Sites?

 ACE Learning Tree is not a daycare or "drop in" program.
 To make best use of our grant funds, as well as to meet student attendance and data requirements, we ask that parents allow their child to attend the program consistently and for the entire program time.
-The program ends at 5:30 PM and our staff is off-duty at that time.
-Picking up your child earlier than 5:15 PM or later than 5:30 PM will result in an early/late pickup slip.
-Parents who accumulate 3 early or late pickup slips per semester, may have their child withdrawn from Learning Tree.
+Parents who accumulate 3 early or late pickup or 3 absences per semester, may have their child withdrawn from Learning Tree.

 What about times when my child is sick and did not attend school, or my child has an appointment?

-A child who accumulates 3 unexcused absences per semester in ACE Learning Tree, may be withdrawn from the program.
+A child, who accumulates 3 unexcused absences per semester in ACE Learning Tree, may be withdrawn from the program.
 Being absent from school is excused, and will be verified with the attendance secretary.
-Going to a doctor's appointment is excused with a note from the doctor's office.
-Going to sports practice, dance lessons, shopping, etc is unexcused.

 As a parent, am I expected to participate in the ACE Learning Tree?

 Yes!
-In order to meet additional grant requirements of parent participation, we ask parents to attend our monthly events.
-These events will be held one – two evenings each month and cover various series and topics of interest.
+In order to meet additional grant requirements of parent participation, parents must attend our monthly events.
+These events will be held once each month and cover various series and topics of interest.
 All parents will be surveyed at various times during the year to determine interest on learning topics.
 A monthly newsletter will be sent home letting you know about upcoming events.

 Is bus transportation available for my child at ACE Learning Tree sites?